tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 The purchase order terms, as agreed between buyer and supplier, related to this shipment:

-* `incotermsCode`: the incoterms code according to ICC [Incoterms 2020](https://iccwbo.org/business-solutions/incoterms-rules/incoterms-2020/).
+* `incotermsCode`: the incoterms code according to ICC [Incoterms 2020](https://iccwbo.org/business-solutions/incoterms-rules/incoterms-2020/)
 * `incoterms`: the incoterms named place (delivery, terminal, port or destination)
 * `paymentTermsCode`: the payment terms code as defined in the buyers ERP system
 * `paymentTerms`: the payment terms text as defined in the buyers ERP system

 ## Load carrier

 A load carrier containing shipment lines.
-Either use the container or the generic package fields together with `lines`.
+Either use the [container fields](#container-fields) or the [generic package fields](#generic-package-fields) together with [lines](#lines).

 ### Container fields

+When the load carrier is a container:

 * `containerNumber`: the BIC ISO 6346 [Container Identification Number](https://www.bic-code.org/identification-number/)
 * `containerSizeAndType`: the BIC ISO 6346 [Container Size & Type Code](https://www.bic-code.org/size-type-code/)

 ### Generic package fields

+When the load carrier is NOT a container:

 * `packageSSCC`: the package GS1 [Serial Shipping Container Code (SSCC)]( https://www.gs1.org/standards/id-keys/sscc)
 * `packageType`: the package type, [Unece Code List Recommendation 21](https://unece.org/trade/uncefact/cl-recommendations) is advised